Alger (department): Reorganization and independence

 On 26 January 1956 population increases triggered the creation of three new stand-alone departments.
-These were the département of Médéa, along with the coastal départements of Orléansville and Tizi-Ouzou formed respectively from the southern, western and eastern portions of the département of Alger.
+These were the department of Médéa, along with the coastal departments of Orléansville and Tizi-Ouzou formed respectively from the southern, western and eastern portions of the department of Alger.

-The very much truncated département of Alger now covered just 3,393 km^{2}, and was home to a population of 1,079,806.
+The very much truncated department of Alger now covered just 3,393 km^{2}, and was home to a population of 1,079,806.
 It was subdivided into the two sub-prefectures of Blida and Maison-Blanche (modern Dar El Beïda).

-The 1957 departmental reorganisation was marked by a change in the "suffix" number appearing on automobile license plates and in other places that used the same code.
-Until 1957 Alger was department number "91": after 1957 the much diminished département of Alger became department number "9A".
-(In 1968, under a law enacted in 1964, the number "91" would be reallocated to Essonne, a new département comprising the southern suburbs of Paris.)
+The 1957 departmental reorganization was marked by a change in the "suffix" number appearing on automobile license plates and in other places that used the same code.
+Until 1957 Alger was department number "91": after 1957 the much diminished department of Alger became department number "9A".
+(In 1968, under a law enacted in 1964, the number "91" would be reallocated to Essonne, a new department comprising the southern suburbs of Paris.)

 After independence the department continued to exist until 1974 when it was split into Algiers Province and Blida Province.